sanger-pathogens/Unicycler/README.md

 ### Bridging

 At this point, the assembly graph does not contain the SPAdes repeat resolution.
-To apply this to the graph, Unicycler builds bridges between single copy contigs using the information in the SPAdes `contigs.paths` file.
+To apply this to the graph, Unicycler builds bridges between single copy contigs using the [path information](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md#p-path-line) in the SPAdes assembly.

 <p align="center"><img src="misc/short_read_bridging.png" alt="Short read bridging" width="600"></p>